Simon-Xu-Lan/sql-challenge/README.md

 <img src="images/conceptual-ERD.png" alt="conceptual ERD" width="1000" />

+## Assumption:

-## employee and salaries: one to one relatioinship
+1. An employee has one and only one salary

-- An employee has one and only one salary
+- An employee can only have one salary
+- An employee with zero salary with record 0 in salary table

-- A salary belongs to one and only one employee
+2. A salary is related to one and only one employee

-## employee and title: one to many relationship
+- Salaries with no employee will not added to the database
+- Each salary record connected to one employee

-- An employee has one and only on title
+3. An employee has one and only on title
-- One title can apply to one and many employee
+4. One title can apply to one and many employee

-## employee and departments: Many to Many relationship
+- Many employee can have the same title

+5. A department has zero and many employee

+- A department can be added to database before having any employee
-- A department has one and many employee
+- A department can have one and many employee

-- An employee can belong to one and many department
+6. An employee can belong to one and many department

-## employee/manager and department: one to many employee
+- An employee can work on multi departements

-- A department has one and many managers/employee
+7. A department has one and many managers/employee
-- A manager/employee manage one and only one department
+8. A manager/employee manage one and only one department

+## Relationship:

+- employee and salaries: one to one relatioinship

+- employee and title: one to many relationship

+- employee and departments: Many to Many relationship

+- employee/manager and department: one to many employee